 You can take small steps to make your home more energy efficient, but the greatest impact will come from exterior home renovations.
 Some of the largest sources of lost energy efficiency are located outside your home.
-Making an investment to renovate these exterior features can lead to increased energy savings over the years.
+Investing to renovate these exterior features can lead to increased energy savings over the years.

 Looking to make your home more energy efficient?
 Start by making these renovations to your home.